Joseph Lewis (secularist): Career

 and Lewis believed that Paine had inspired Jefferson politically.

 Lewis maintained rigid control over the Freethinkers of America, leading several honorary vice presidents to resign in frustration.
 After his death on November 4, 1968, the organization foundered.
 "It had become too much an extension of Lewis himself," wrote Robert Morrell.

 The mid twentieth century – specifically, the period from George MacDonald's retirement as editor of The Truth Seeker in 1937 until the rise of Madalyn Murray O'Hair in 1963 – was a fallow period in American freethought.
 Lewis and Haldeman-Julius were essentially the only nationally visible public atheists of this period, and of those two, only Lewis was prominent not only as a publisher but as an activist.
 As for O'Hair (whom Lewis successfully sued for libel in 1967), her rise to prominence was occasioned by her unexpected victory in a U. S. Supreme Court church-state case, one much like the lawsuits Lewis had repeatedly brought to far more modest success.
 Lewis played an important role as a bridging figure between the Golden Age of Freethought and the reappearance of atheism on the public stage in the 1960s.

-Personal life
+Personal life and death

 Lewis was the sixth of the eight (or according to one source, eleven) children of Samuel Lewis and Rachel ("Ray") Levy.
 In 1914 he married Fay Jacobs, with whom he had two children, a son who died in 1920, and a daughter, Claire.
 While the New Encyclopedia of Unbelief implies that the marriage ended with Fay's death, other sources indicate they were divorced in 1948.
 In 1952 Lewis married Ruth Stoller Grubman.
 They remained married until Joseph's death in 1968.
 His wife as well as his daughter were like-minded persons and had the same opinion on many essential things.

 In addition to his devotion to the ideas of Paine and atheism, he liked to study astronomy and physics.
 Lewis was a theater-goer and was a fan of Ibsen.

 He died of a heart attack at the age of 79 in his office.